DustyDogCodex/DustyDogCodex/README.md

             <strong>React, Node/Express, MongoDB, PassportJS, TailwindCSS </strong>
         </p>
         <p align='center'>
-            (currently working on final touches + deployment) - a responsive full stack MERN clone of Airbnb.
-Users can create bookings that they can rent out as well as see other people's offerings to reserve those.
+            A responsive full stack MERN clone of Airbnb.
+Users can see and reserve listings created by other users.
+Users can also create an account to create, edit and delete listings of their own as well.
         </p>
     </td>
 </tr>